temporalio/documentation/docs/reference/metrics.md

 ### `worker_task_slots_available`

 The total number of Workflow Task and Activity Task execution slots that are currently available.
-The `worker_type` key provides the ability to differentiate respectively (Workflow Workers execute Workflow Tasks, Activity Workers execute Activity Tasks).
+Use the `worker_type` key to differentiate execution slots.
+(Workflow Workers execute Workflow Tasks; Activity Workers execute Activity Tasks.)

 - Type: Gauge
 - Available in: Go, Java